lammps/lammps/doc/src/thermo_modify.rst

 time it computes thermodynamics and what it does if atoms are lost.
-An atom can be "lost" if it moves across a non-periodic simulation box :doc:`boundary <boundary>` or if it moves more than a box length outside the simulation domain (or more than a processor sub-domain length) before reneighboring occurs.
+An atom can be "lost" if it moves across a non-periodic simulation box :doc:`boundary <boundary>` or if it moves more than a box length outside the simulation domain (or more than a processor subdomain length) before reneighboring occurs.
 The latter case is typically due to bad dynamics (e.g., too large a time step and/or huge forces and velocities).
 If the value is *ignore*, LAMMPS does not check for lost atoms.
 If the